imom39a/indhu.me/src/pages/blog/hello-to-nlp/index.md

 ![](./1.jpg)

-It’s between conscious and unconscious mind, between behavior and values, belief, together called belief system.
+It’s between the conscious and unconscious mind, between behavior and values, belief, together called the belief system.
 Few are okay with smoking, few aren’t okay with it, for few it’s a great sin.
 So no of them are right are wrong.
-It all depends weather your actions are useful or not.
+It all depends on whether your actions are useful or not.

-How does one actions have different opinions?
+How does one action have different opinions?
 That’s based on our belief system.
-It can be built both externally with family, culture, tradition or internally with your own experience.
+It can be built both externally with family, culture, tradition, or internally with your own experience.

 ### Benefits of NLP

 ![](./2.jpg)

-- It helps to cure phobias, depression, anxiety and get rid of unwanted habits.
+- It helps to cure phobias, depression, anxiety, and get rid of unwanted habits.
 - It also helps you in effective communication and rapport building.
-- Hence, NLP helps you being positive and successful in life.
+- Hence, NLP helps you to be positive and successful in life.

 One technique that impressed me and used quite often by almost everyone is anchoring.